 Yachats, Oregon, is a small coastal city in Lincoln County.
 The name derives from the Siletz language and means “dark water at the foot of the mountain.”
 In 2007, Budget Travel magazine named Yachats one of the “Ten Coolest Small Towns of the U.S.A.”
 Now, about that pronunciation.
 Forget that there’s a C in there at all and just say “YA-hahts.”
-And speaking of amazing beaches, make sure you plan your next trip to one these 12 best beaches in America.
+And speaking of amazing beaches, make sure you plan your next trip to one of these best budget-friendly beach destinations.

 Rhode Island: Quonochontaug